 When you drive up the winding roads to Minerve, this amazingly beautiful spot and its stunning landscape will overwhelm you.
-Minerve is an ancient Cathar fortress and is surrounded by gorges that eroded from where two rivers La Cesse and Le Brian come together.
+Minerve is an ancient Cathar fortress, surrounded by gorges that eroded from where two rivers La Cesse and Le Brian come together.
 The village is perched on a high ridge, which offered a naturally strong defensive position to protect it.
 However, this position could not prevent the burning of 140 Cathars on the village square in 1210.
 To remember the Cathar martyrs, you will find a memorial stone with a dove carved into it near the church.
 When visiting, you will see that Minerve is very well-preserved, and it will take you straight back to the Middle Ages with its winding, cobbly roads.
 A lovely walk brings you down to the river where you can see the natural bridges and the Saint-Rustique well.
 After that, I suggest you end your visit with some fine wining and dining at one of the delightful restaurants.

-The perfect time to visit medieval Saint-Guilhem-le-Désert is in Spring or Autumn when nature is at its best.
+The perfect time to visit medieval Saint-Guilhem-le-Désert is in spring or autumn when nature is at its best.
 Surrounded by the wonderful “Parc Naturel Régional du Haut-Languedoc”, this village was formed around the Gellone Abbey.
 Word has it that the abbey contains pieces of the True Cross, which attracted many pilgrims on the pilgrimage to Saint James’s Way.
 Today you will mainly encounter tourists, as Saint-Guilhem-le-Désert is a popular destination.
 You will find many restaurants and independent shops with local products in the centre and around the 150-year-old plane tree on Place de la Liberté.
 You can easily spend half a day strolling through the narrow roads of this charming village.